NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 Assuming you have an existing CUDA-aware MPI installation on your host system, and a working C++ toolchain, you can active MPI support in CUDA Quantum by executing the `activate_custom_mpi.sh` script included in the CUDA Quantum `distributed_interfaces` directory.
+For more information about building and activating MPI plugins, see ...

-..
-For more information about building and activating MPI plugins, see :ref:`this section <>`.
+TODO: maybe the installer should do that automatically - still need to mention how to do that retroactively, though.

 TODO: Code snippet